feobaby/hasura-todo-app/README.md

 - required objects were de-structured from the `getSingleNoteQuery` query
 - finally, in order to render the results, a `return` function is declared by rendering the values gotten from the data object.

-Create another file called `getSingleNote.css` and add the following code to style the page:
+Create another file called `getSingleNote.css` and add the following code to style the page: <a name="get-single-note-css"></a>

 ```
 .single-container {